 It takes time and effort to prep and process fruits and vegetables, but you’ll be rewarded with peak-flavor results all year long.
 Canning whole or chopped veggies is one option, but you can also freeze many items even tomatoes with very minimal preparation.
 Other food preservation options include quick pickling, fermenting and dehydrating.

-3. Donate to a local food pantry.
+3. Donate to a local food pantry or food rescue organization.

 4. Start a produce stand in your front yard.